Setting Up Vercel

 Make sure you have:

-- The Project URL and anon key from the Supabase page saved in your notes.
+• The Project URL and anon key from the Supabase page saved in your notes.

-1. Sign in to Vercel with GitHub
+1. Sign in to Vercel

-- Go to vercel.com.
+1. Go to vercel.com.

-2. Import your ARK repo
+2. Upload your ARK folder

 3. Configure the project